miramar-labs/miramar-labs.github.io/_posts/2021-03-21-cuda-torch-extendion.markdown

 }
 ```
 Also note that we also use the PyTorch [ATen](https://pytorch.org/cppdocs/) library here to represent the input/output vectors as tensor<T>'s
-(ATen) for simplicity .. as this library encapsulates all the tedious host/device memory allocation/copying that needs to happen
+for simplicity .. as this library encapsulates all the tedious host/device memory allocation/copying that needs to happen..

 Finally you need to compile the CUDA code and bind it to an actual Python module:
 ```python